Last updated: 05/19/2026 12:10:24

 Trial overview

-Trial description: The purpose of this study is to evaluate the safety, reactogenicity, and immune response of the GlaxoSmithKline (GSK) Vaccines Institute for Global Health (GVGH) invasive nontyphoidal Salmonella-generalized modules for membrane antigens (iNTS-GMMA) candidate vaccine against S. Typhimurium and S. Enteritidis with an age de-escalation and dose escalation approach in African population, starting with adults (18–50 years of age), then on children (24–59 months of age) and finally to infants (9 months and 6 weeks of age).
+Trial description: The purpose of this study is to evaluate the safety, reactogenicity, and immune response of the GlaxoSmithKline (GSK) Vaccines Institute for Global Health (GVGH) invasive nontyphoidal Salmonella-generalized modules for membrane antigens (iNTS-GMMA) candidate vaccine against S. Typhimurium and S. Enteritidis with an age de-escalation and dose escalation approach in African population, starting with adults (18–50 years of age), then in children (24–59 months of age) and finally in infants (9 months and 6 weeks of age).
 Infants are the target for primary vaccination from 6 weeks of age.

 Primary purpose: